 Paint Your Model

 Now it’s time for the fun stuff!
-Grab your acrylic paints to begin coating the surface.
+The best paint for resin models is acrylic paint.
+You can pick up acrylic paint for resin figures at a local art store or online.
+Once you have your paint, start by coating the surface.
 Remember that full coverage will take several layers of paint, but allow each to dry before adding another.
 Adding too many layers at once could cause uneven areas or paints to mix.

 Once you know the paint job on your dinosaur figure looks incredible, apply some varnish to lock those colors in place.
 A quick layer of varnish locks the colors in and lessens the chances of the paint fading or chipping.

-With the information from this guide to painting resin models, you can make your dinosaur figure look true to form!
+Now that you know how to paint resin kits, you can make your dinosaur figure look true to form!
 Nothing beats a realistic-looking model, so shop at Creative Beast Studio to find the best resin figurine for your collection.